COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/health_market/overview.md

 icon: material/head-heart
 ---

-# :mending_heart: Introducing the Healing Market with Massage Booths, Wine Yoga, and Therapeutic Painting
+# :mending_heart: Introducing the Pause Room combines massage booths, Childcare services, and Nitro Coffee.

 COSCUP 2025 A quiet shared space for childcare and relaxing massage.
 Take a break—or let someone care for your little one while you enjoy the event.